Mediwound (NASDAQ:MDWD) Shares Gap Up to $3.65

 Mediwound Ltd (NASDAQ:MDWD)’s stock price gapped up before the market opened on Monday .
 The stock had previously closed at $3.65, but opened at $3.98.
-Mediwound shares last traded at $3.85, with a volume of 20 shares changing hands.
+Mediwound shares last traded at $3.85, with a volume of 20 shares traded.

-Several research firms have recently weighed in on MDWD.
-ValuEngine lowered shares of Mediwound from a “buy” rating to a “hold” rating in a research report on Tuesday, July 7th.
-Oppenheimer reiterated a “buy” rating and issued a $7.00 target price on shares of Mediwound in a report on Tuesday, June 30th.
-TheStreet cut shares of Mediwound from a “c-” rating to an “e+” rating in a report on Tuesday, September 8th.
-HC Wainwright reiterated a “buy” rating on shares of Mediwound in a report on Friday, August 7th.
-Finally, BTIG Research initiated coverage on shares of Mediwound in a report on Wednesday, September 23rd.
-They issued a “buy” rating and a $6.00 target price for the company.
-One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Mediwound has a consensus rating of “Buy” and an average target price of $5.38.
+A number of analysts have recently commented on the company.
+ValuEngine cut Mediwound from a “buy” rating to a “hold” rating in a research note on Tuesday, July 7th.
+HC Wainwright restated a “buy” rating on shares of Mediwound in a research note on Friday, August 7th.
+Oppenheimer restated a “buy” rating and issued a $7.00 price target on shares of Mediwound in a research note on Tuesday, June 30th.
+TheStreet cut Mediwound from a “c-” rating to an “e+” rating in a research note on Tuesday, September 8th.
+Finally, BTIG Research began coverage on Mediwound in a research report on Wednesday, September 23rd.
+They set a “buy” rating and a $6.00 price objective on the stock.
+One research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Mediwound currently has an average rating of “Buy” and a consensus target price of $5.38.

-Mediwound (NASDAQ:MDWD) last posted its quarterly earnings results on Thursday, August 6th.
-The biopharmaceutical company reported ($0.11) EPS for the quarter, hitting the consensus estimate of ($0.11).
-The business had revenue of $4.03 million during the quarter, compared to analysts’ expectations of $4.79 million.
-Mediwound had a negative net margin of 48.34% and a negative return on equity of 85.28%.
-Equities research analysts forecast that Mediwound Ltd will post -0.4 EPS for the current fiscal year.
+Mediwound (NASDAQ:MDWD) last released its quarterly earnings data on Thursday, August 6th.
+The biopharmaceutical company reported ($0.11) earnings per share for the quarter, meeting the consensus estimate of ($0.11).
+The business had revenue of $4.03 million for the quarter, compared to analyst estimates of $4.79 million.
+Mediwound had a negative return on equity of 85.28% and a negative net margin of 48.34%.
+On average, sell-side analysts forecast that Mediwound Ltd will post -0.4 EPS for the current fiscal year.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Meitav Dash Investments Ltd. bought a new position in Mediwound during the second quarter valued at approximately $29,000.
-Marshall Wace LLP bought a new position in Mediwound during the first quarter valued at approximately $93,000.
-Thomasville National Bank bought a new position in Mediwound during the second quarter valued at approximately $67,000.
-Phoenix Holdings Ltd. bought a new position in Mediwound during the second quarter valued at approximately $313,000.
-Finally, Sargent Investment Group LLC raised its position in Mediwound by 45.6% during the second quarter.
-Sargent Investment Group LLC now owns 170,900 shares of the biopharmaceutical company’s stock valued at $569,000 after acquiring an additional 53,500 shares in the last quarter.
+Several hedge funds have recently made changes to their positions in MDWD.
+Phoenix Holdings Ltd. acquired a new stake in shares of Mediwound during the second quarter valued at about $313,000.
+Sargent Investment Group LLC boosted its stake in shares of Mediwound by 45.6% during the second quarter.
+Sargent Investment Group LLC now owns 170,900 shares of the biopharmaceutical company’s stock valued at $569,000 after purchasing an additional 53,500 shares in the last quarter.
+Wells Fargo & Company MN boosted its stake in shares of Mediwound by 15.8% during the first quarter.
+Wells Fargo & Company MN now owns 219,386 shares of the biopharmaceutical company’s stock valued at $345,000 after purchasing an additional 29,911 shares in the last quarter.
+Thomasville National Bank acquired a new stake in shares of Mediwound during the second quarter valued at about $67,000.
+Finally, Marshall Wace LLP acquired a new stake in shares of Mediwound during the first quarter valued at about $93,000.
 16.69% of the stock is currently owned by hedge funds and other institutional investors.

 About Mediwound (NASDAQ:MDWD)